martinhartt/workshop-intro-to-swift/info/setup_instructions.md

-- Install swift locally by following [the official guide](https://swift.org/getting-started/#using-the-repl)
+- Install swift locally by following [the official guide](https://swift.org/getting-started/#installing-swift)
-- Verify that git is installed on your machine by running `git`.
+- Verify that git is installed on your machine by running `git` in your shell.
 You can [download it](https://git-scm.com/) if it doesn't recognise the command.